tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX quickloading not always working correctly, and other save issues including incorrect save-game ordering in the save/load screens.
     - Fixed many other GMDX and Vanilla bugs.
 - Quality of Life Improvements:
+    - The augmentation "hum" sound can be disabled.
     - While having a grenade selected, the crosshair will turn blue when you're able to place it on a wall.
     - Right-Clicking while dead will load the last save game.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.